Tendinopathy 1

 • Returning to activity after time off

-• Strength or movement-control changes
+• Strength, balance, or movement-control changes

 What Are the Common Signs of Tendinopathy?

-• Local pain near a tendon
+• Local pain near a tendon or tendon attachment

 • Morning stiffness or start-up pain

-• Reduced strength, power, or activity tolerance
+• Reduced strength, spring, power, or grip

-• Tenderness when pressing the affected tendon
+• Tenderness when pressing the tendon

 How Is Tendinopathy Assessed?